 Bringing the Outdoors in.
 Spring-up with O’keeffe and Renoir

 Renoir paintings, in the outdoors scenes reminiscent of early Impressionists, often displayed ordinary people having a great time in recreational activities such as dancing or boating.
 Renoir paintings showed mastery of light display that gave spontaneity and vividness to the scene portrayed. is the best example of this Impressionist era of Renoir paintings Renoir never forsook his traditional roots however, always admiring the old paint masters.
-In 1880 Renoir took his paintings efforts to Italy where he began his classical painting era.
-Elaborate lines and details were of greater focus, with only five colors in any of these classical Renoir paintings, that’s when he created one of his most admired pieces, .
+In 1880 Renoir took his painting efforts to Italy where he began his classical painting era.
+Elaborate lines and details were of greater focus, with only five colors in any of these classical Renoir paintings, that’s when he created one of his most admired pieces.

-Georgia O’Keefe paintings began in Texas, with outdoor scenes of the Palo Duro Canyon, redolent with formations of sandstone, orange mudstone and white gypsum.
+Georgia O’Keefe paintings began in Texas, with outdoor scenes of the Palo Duro Canyon, redolent with formations of sandstone, orange mudstone, and white gypsum.
 She painted more than 50 watercolor O’Keefe paintings while she lived in Canyon Texas, and it was here that her first solo show opened in 1917.

 The next year she returned to her native New York and the man she loved, who journeyed with her to the spectacular scenes of the Adirondack Mountain areas of Lake George.
 Many O’Keefe paintings show the splendor of the lake.